johnnovak/gridmonger/sphinx-docs/source/preferences.rst

 **Walk mode Left/Right keys** controls whether the left and right cursor keys perform strafing or turning in :ref:`moving-around:Walk mode`.
 This is especially useful on keyboards without a numeric keypad.
-This only controls the behaviour of the regular cursor keys---the cursor keys on the keypad are unaffected by this setting.
+This only controls the behaviour of the regular cursor keys --- the cursor keys on the keypad are unaffected by this setting.

-.. _display link lines:
+.. _show link lines:

-**Display link lines** controls the display of lines that indicate :ref:`advanced-editing:Linked cells` in the current level:
+**Show link lines** controls the display of lines that indicate :ref:`advanced-editing:Linked cells` in the current level:

 .. rst-class:: multiline

-- **Manual toggle** --- All link lines are displayed when you hold down the :kbd:`'` key, and only then (apostrophe key, to the left of :kbd:`Enter`).
+- **Manual toggle** -- All link lines are shown when you hold down the :kbd:`'` key, and only then (apostrophe key, to the left of :kbd:`Enter`).

-- **Current cell** --- Link lines are displayed for the current cell, holding the  :kbd:`'` key displays all link lines.
+- **Current cell** -- Link lines are shown for the current cell, holding the :kbd:`'` key shows all link lines.

-- **All** -- All link lines are displayed all the time.
+- **All** -- All link lines are shown all the time.

 **Open-ended excavate** controls whether the *excavate (draw tunnel)* tool should close the tunnels off with a wall in the excavation direction (see